Dave Lee (jazz musician)

-Career
+Early life

-Pianist, orchestra leader, arranger, songwriter and film composer, David Lee was born in Newington, London on 12 August 1926 (not 1929 or 1930 as some references give).
+David Lee was born in Newington, London on 12 August 1926 (not 1929 or 1930 as some references give).
 His father Joseph was a professional photographer, and during the war was transferred to the North East to work on camouflaging military equipment.
 The family relocated to Whitley Bay, and it was here that Dave started to perform in local groups.

+Career

-His big break came in 1942 when he won the Melody Maker poll for best new jazz pianist.
+Lee's big break came in 1942 when he won the Melody Maker poll for best new jazz pianist.
 Moving to South Africa in 1947 he worked as resident musician for night clubs in Port Elizabeth and Johannesburg, then studied at the Johannesburg Conservatory of Music gaining a Mus.Bac.

 In 1954, Lee invited Johnny Dankworth to perform in South Africa, and it was Dankworth who persuaded him to return to England as pianist/arranger for the Johnny Dankworth Band.
 From 1955 to 1959, Lee played on all of the recordings made by the Johnny Dankworth Orchestra.
 Lee also performed with Terry and McGhee, the Buddy Tate Quartet and Jack Parnell.
 He also arranged for many big show business names, including Norman Wisdom, Benny Hill, Cleo Laine and Judy Garland.
 From 1959 he led the Dave Lee Trio who recorded several successful albums, including A Big New Band from Britain, which was in The Cashbox Top Ten for six weeks.

 The Dave Lee Trio also produced music for the 1960s TV series The Avengers, for which John Dankworth had written the original theme music.
 The Trio feature particularly in the 1962 episodes "The Removal Men" (significant minutes of the episode are devoted to a complete jazz tune performed by the Trio) and "The Decapod".
 The Dave Lee Trio appeared in several episodes of Series 2 backing one of the lead characters, Venus Smith, who sang in a nightclub.
 Venus was usually unaware of what John Steed was actually involved in, and was phased out in favour of Cathy Gale.